imranovvv/Queue-Ticketing-Application/README.md

 # Queue-Ticketing-Application

-This project was created by Imran Hafizuddin in a technical assessment for QuickDesk
+This project was created by Imran Hafizuddin in a technical assessment

 Website for the application: https://queueticketingapp-b29b0.web.app